36 ppp

 # window: rectangle = [0, 3331] x [0, 3331] nm

-23.13 Pairwise Tjøstheim (1978)’s Coefficient
+36.12 Pairwise Tjøstheim (1978)’s Coefficient

 The S3 generic function pairwise_cor_spatial() calculates the nonparametric, rank-based, Tjøstheim (1978)’s correlation coefficients (Hubert and Golledge 1982) in a pairwise-combination fashion, using the workhorse function SpatialPack::cor.spatial() (Vallejos, Osorio, and Bevilacqua 2020, v0.4.1).
+Package groupedHyperframe (v0.3.2.20251225) implements the following S3 methods (Table 36.15),

-All S3 method dispatches of the generic function pairwise_cor_spatial() return an object of S3 class 'pairwise_cor_spatial', which inherits from the class 'dist' defined in package stats shipped with R version 4.5.1 (2025-06-13).
-Such inheritance enables us to make use of existing S3 method dispatches to class 'dist', e.g., stats:::print.dist(), stats:::as.matrix.dist(), stats:::format.dist() and stats:::labels.dist().
-Table 23.7 explains the motivation of this inheritance, that the class 'pairwise_cor_spatial' shares intrinsic similarity in data structure as the class 'dist'.
+The S3 method pairwise_cor_spatial.ppp() finds the nonparametric Tjøstheim (1978)’s correlation coefficients from the pairwise-combinations of all numeric marks in a point-pattern, and returns an object of S3 class 'pairwise_cor_spatial', which inherits from the class 'dist' defined in package stats shipped with R version 4.5.2 (2025-10-31).
+Such inheritance, as well as the intrinsic similarity in data structure (Table 36.16), enables us to make use of the S3 methods to class 'dist', e.g., stats:::print.dist(), stats:::as.matrix.dist(), stats:::format.dist() and stats:::labels.dist().
+Package groupedHyperframe (v0.3.2.20251225) implements the following S3 methods to the class 'pairwise_cor_spatial' (Table 36.17),

-Table 23.7: Similarity in Data Structure, 'pairwise_cor_spatial' & 'dist'
+Table 36.16: Similarity in Data Structure, 'pairwise_cor_spatial' & 'dist'

 'pairwise_cor_spatial' object 'dist' object

-Constant diagonal values of 1; i.e., perfect correlation of 0; i.e., zero distance
+Constant diagonal Values of 1; i.e., perfect correlation of 0; i.e., zero distance

 visible from generic isS4